WIPO Treaty on Intellectual Property, Genetic Resources and Associated Traditional Knowledge: 2001–2022: Work of the WIPO IGC

-2022: Selection on the draft text
+2022: Selection of the draft text

-In 2022, the IGC agreed to move on to the next steps of treaty negotiation, and WIPO agreed to convene a Diplomatic Conference by 2024 to consider a draft treaty that the Committee had been working on.
+In 2022, the WIPO General Assembly agreed to convene a Diplomatic Conference by 2024 to negotiate and adopt an international legal instrument relating to intellectual property, genetic resources and traditional knowledge associated with genetic resources.

 The selection of the draft text that had to serve as a basis for the negotiations of the final text of the treaty received some criticism from civil society observers.
-The 2022 WIPO General Assembly decided that a short version of the draft (the "Chair's text") which had been drafted by Australian ambassador Ian Gross, Chair of the IGC in 2019, would be the basis for the treaty's negotiations.
-Prior to that decision, the text which was expected to be used as basis for the negotiations was the "Consolidated text", a more comprehensive document on which IGC Member States had been working on by consensus during years.
+The 2022 WIPO General Assembly decided that a "Chair's text" which had been drafted by Australian Ian Gross, Chair of the WIPO IGC from 2016 to 2022, would be the basis for the final stage negotiations.
+Prior to that decision, the text which was expected to be used as basis for the negotiations was the "Consolidated Document", a more comprehensive document on which WIPO IGC Member States had been working on by consensus during years.

-Contrary to the Consolidated text which addressed traditional knowledge and traditional cultural expressions as such, and different forms of intellectual property, the Chair's text focused only on genetic resources and the patent system.
+Contrary to the Consolidated Document which was heavily bracketed and contained many options and alternatives, the Chair’s Text contained only one set of square brackets, because Goss had retained it as his text and not opened it up for amendments by the negotiators.

-In August 2023, India submitted a proposal with a series of amendments to the Chair’s text, aiming to add back some elements from the Consolidated text in the discussion.
+In August 2023, India submitted a proposal with a series of amendments to the Chair’s text, aiming to add back some elements from the Consolidated Document in the discussion.

-2023: IGC Special Session and Preparatory Committee
+2023: WIPO IGC Special Session and Preparatory Committee

 Ahead of the Diplomatic Conference, two extraordinary meetings were convened to prepare the Conference: